mirofrankovic/cookbook-trisport-project-03/README.md

 ## UX

-I am an athlete and I like meals with good nutritions, I search around the web first to get a general idea of the design and data required for this project.
+I am an athlete and I like meals with good nutritions.
+I always wanted to know which meal is good to eat before race to load more energy day before my race or during the race and the most importantly what to eat after race for recovery.
+I search around the web first to get a general idea of the design and data required for this project.

 Therefore, I decided to create a cooking website which will be used by all users especially for athleetes who are busy with study, work, extra curricular activities, coming up with quick meals before, during or after workout.
+The purpose of this project is to create a structure of all meals by athletes prepering for training or for a race.
+Therefore, specify meals by type of sport or specific requirementsn consuming a specific meal before, during or after race or training.

-The idea is to show the new meal and provide a recomendation with amout of proteins and carbohydrates for an athlete.
+The idea is to show the new meal and provide a recomendation with amout of proteins, carbohydrates etc. for an athlete.

 I designed the site so that users can share recipes and rate them accordingly.
+User only with created account can rate the recipe and is allowed to edit/delete recipe/s only in his/her own profile.

 **REQUIREMENTS**